Back

 Common questions about self-employed mortgages and loans

-Can I get a mortgage or loan if I’m self-employed?
+Can a self-employed client get a mortgage or loan?

 Many self-employed individuals, such as business owners, contractors and freelancers, wonder if they can get a mortgage or loan.

 At Together, the answer is…Yes!
-We’ll look at applications from self-employed borrowers with just 12 months’ trading history, and you’ll get the same rates as someone with a regular salaried income.
+We’ll look at applications from self-employed borrowers with just 12 months’ trading history, and they’ll get the same rates as someone with a regular salaried income.

-What documents will I need for a mortgage or loan if I’m self-employed?
+What documents will I need for a mortgage or loan if my client is self-employed?

-There are a number of documents we may ask for in order to prove your income if you’re self- employed.
-We may ask for any of the following to assist your application:
+There are a number of documents we may ask for in order to prove your client’s income if they’re self- employed.
+We may ask for any of the following to assist the application:

 • An accountant’s certificate